-Technical Committee/Executive Board Meeting Notice: Knoxville Regional Transportation Planning Organization Technical Committee Meeting, m/d/yr
+Technical Committee/Executive Meeting Notice: Knoxville Regional Transportation Planning Organization Technical Committee Meeting, m/d/yr

 The Knoxville Regional Transportation Planning Organization (TPO) Technical Committee/Executive Board will meet on Tuesday/Wednesday, m/d at 9 a.m. in the Small Assembly Room of the City County Building, 400 Main Street, Knoxville, TN.
-The full Agenda will be available on the TPO website 5-7 days prior to the meeting and can be found here: www.knoxtrans.org/meeting.
-If you would like a copy of the final Agenda please contact the TPO.
+The full Agenda will be available on the TPO website 5-7 days prior to the meeting and can be found here: www.knoxtpo.org/boards-and-committees.
+If you would like a copy of the final agenda please contact the TPO.
 If you need assistance or accommodation for a disability please notify the TPO three business days in advance of the meeting and we will be glad to work with you in obliging any reasonable request.

-865-215-2694 or dori.caron@knoxtrans.org.
+865-215-2506 or laura.edmonds@knoxplanning.org.